RyozuK/MOD_Template/README.md

   * If you really, truly, don't want to do any of that, you can simply download a ZIP of the template repository and unzip it.
 I strongly suggest installing git and cloning it properly however: Version control saves sanity.

-### Enable Logging
-Let's turn on the Unity/BepInEx console, if we haven't already.
-This will be extremely helpful for solving issues when debugging your mod later.
-  * First, in your Steam Library, select Elin, click the Gear icon->"Manage"->"Browse Local Files".
-  * Note this folder path for later, you'll need this information for later.
-  * Open the ```BepInEx\Config``` folder.
-Inside there, open ``BepInEx.cfg``
-  * Around line 38, change ``Enabled = false`` to ``Enabled = true``.

 When all is said and done, you should have a folder containing the template, and have it opened in Rider.
 Rider is likely saying there are errors at this point, we'll address those in a moment.

-## Project Details: Per-Mod Tasks
-Before you begin modding, you'll need to make some initial changes to the provided files.
-To start, let's make sure we understand that a project folder and a mod folder are separate things.
-The project folder contains all the source code, resources, and information for the project, much of which isn't needed for the mod itself.
-The mod folder is a separate folder that the game itself looks at to load information for the mod.
-As such, placing the project folder itself into the game directory is a bad idea.

 When working on your mod, each time you build the mod, the provided build script will compile your source code into a DLL, copy the DLL to a folder in the game directory, as well as anything in the ``resources`` folder.
 Elin will treat this folder as a mod, and within the game's mod browser, it will be labeled with a ``[Local]`` tag.
 If any users install your mod via the workshop, it will be placed in a workshop provided folder somewhere else, so be careful when loading resources not to expect the files to be located in a specific folder within the game's folder itself.
 The folder containing your mod, after a build, will be something like ``Elin\Package\MOD_YourMod``